oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/ingestion-flow-setup/ingestion.md

     - **Compartment OCID:** The OCID of the Compartment in which the metrics to be ingested.

+    - **Compartment:** The Name of Compartment in which the metrics to be ingested.

 ## Task 2: Launching Cloud Shell